Connect with others who understand.

 5. Cost of Different Treatment Options

-No parent or caregiver wants to base their child’s health care decisions on cost.
+No parent wants to base their child’s health care decisions on cost.
 However, coverage is a key consideration for most families.
 You can start by calling your health insurance company to find out the cost of different medications and procedures recommended by your child’s neurologist.
 If the price after insurance is still too high, ask your child’s health care team about other resources that can help.

-Major drug companies have patient assistance programs for people who find it challenging to afford their meds.
-One MyEpilepsyTeam member shared their experience with this type of resource: “My son is able to get his antiseizure medication directly from the pharmaceutical company that makes it,” they said.
+Major drug companies have assistance programs for people who find it challenging to afford their meds.
+One MyEpilepsyTeam member shared their experience with this type of resource.
+“My son is able to get his antiseizure medication directly from the pharmaceutical company that makes it,” they said.
 “There are income qualifications, but it’s worth checking out.
 You may be able to get the meds for free or at a reduced price.”

 You could be eligible to get treatments for no cost or discounted rates.
 By involving your child’s health care team, you can explore more affordable ways to treat your child’s recurrent seizures.
 The treatment of epilepsy is always evolving, and parents are a vital part of the conversation and decision-making process.